adumrewal/imageMatting/README.md

 # Deep Image Matting
+Image Matting.
+Given an image, the code in this project can separate its foreground and background components.
 This repository is to reproduce [Deep image matting](https://arxiv.org/abs/1703.03872) and is a modification to the codes used by foamliu.

 ## History